TuGraph-family/tugraph-analytics/docs/docs-en/source/reference/vs_join.md

 The GeaFlow DSL engine will support automatic conversion of SQL joins into GQL execution.
 Users can freely mix SQL and GQL style queries, and perform graph matching, graph algorithms, and table queries at the same time.

-## TuGraph-Analytics, the streaming graph computing engine
+## GeaFlow, the streaming graph computing engine

-GeaFlow (branded as TuGraph-Analytics) is an open-source distributed streaming graph computing engine developed by Ant Group.
+GeaFlow is an open-source distributed streaming graph computing engine developed by Ant Group.
 Within Ant Group, it has been widely used in scenarios such as data warehouse acceleration, financial risk control, knowledge graph, and social networks.

-TuGraph-Analytics was officially open-sourced in June 2023, opening up its core capability of graph-based streaming and batch computing.
+GeaFlow was officially open-sourced in June 2023, opening up its core capability of graph-based streaming and batch computing.
 Compared to traditional streaming computing engines such as Flink and Storm, which are based on table models for real-time processing, GeaFlow has a self-developed graph storage as its foundation and a streaming-batch computing engine as its weapon.
 It integrates GQL/SQL DSL language as its flag, and has significant advantages in complex multi-degree relationship operations.

 ![insert_throuput](../../../static/img/query_throuput_en.jpg)
 <center>Figure 4</center>